jneeser/PyRocket/README.md

 or after a set maximum number of iterations is reached.
 All settings for the 2D thermal sim are found in config.py.
 During a full run of the program, the boundary flux over all boundaries is calculated and used to determine the total heat flux, as well as the temperature increase of the cooling fluid as it passes throug each section.

+## Liquid Film Cooling Model
+Optional addition of film cooling to supplement regenerative cooling.
+This is an implementation of the analytical 0D liquid film cooling model proposed by [Shine et al](https://www.researchgate.net/publication/256718300_A_new_generalised_model_for_liquid_film_cooling_in_rocket_combustion_chambers).The model relies on an energy balance between the convective and radiative heat transfer of the combustion gases and the evaporation of the coolant.
+The model produces an estimate of the liquid film length and assumes that the temperature rise of the wall under the liquid film is very small.
+The liquid film cooling length and the resultant reduction in convective heat transfer coefficient are passed to the regenerative cooling method.
+The film cooling is only assumed to be effective as long as the chamber section is within the liquid film length.

 ### Plotting Options
 Results of the full chamber simulation are saved in the target directory as a csv file.
 A select set of saved data is automatically plotted by calling 'PlottingFunctions.py'.